Make Your Next Trip Extraordinary

 July through September is the hottest time of year, with temperatures reaching triple digits.

-Avoid traveling during Ramadan (its dates vary, as it follows the lunar calendar), as everything closes early so that Muslims can get home to break their daily fast.
+Avoid traveling during Ramadan (dates vary, since it follows the lunar calendar), as everything closes early so that Muslims can get home to break their daily fast.

 Biggest Rookie Mistake

-Thinking you can take a felucca on the Nile from Aswan to Luxor (or vice versa).
-A felucca is a traditional small wooden sailing boat with one lateen sail (pictured)—very basic, no bathroom or sleeping quarters.
+Thinking you can take a felucca on the Nile between Aswan and Luxor.
+A felucca is a traditional small wooden sailing boat with one lateen sail—very basic, no bathroom or sleeping quarters.
 You might in fact be able to find a felucca that will take you from Aswan to Luxor, but you certainly wouldn’t find it a comfortable trip!
-It’s all very easy to get caught up in the romance of Agatha Christie staying at the Old Winter Palace Hotel in Luxor while writing her famous novel Death on the Nile, and then sailing off into the sunset on the Nile for Aswan.
+It’s very easy to get caught up in the romance of Agatha Christie staying at the Old Winter Palace Hotel in Luxor while writing her famous novel Death on the Nile, and then sailing off into the sunset on the Nile for Aswan.
 Who wouldn’t want to do that?
 Well, you can—but only on a dahabeyah and NOT a felucca.
 A dahabeyah is a shallow-bottomed, barge-like boat with two sails, sleeping quarters, and private facilities.
 If you want to take in the romance of a Nile cruise, then arrange to do that on a proper dahabeyah.

 Scam Alert